Allan Dunlop is the Director of the Center for Cycling Education.

 Allan is the first person in North America to be certified to train cycling instructors in both the United States and Canada, as Master Instructor with the League of American Bicyclists’ Smart Cycling program, and a National Examiner with Cycling Canada’s CAN-BIKE program.

-He has had the role of lead instructor and instructor trainer with many cycling education programs in both the United States and Canada, and is responsible for the development and improvement of a wide range of public education materials, student education programs and instructor development programs.
-He has trained more than 7200 students of all ages, as well as training and mentoring many instructors.
+He has had the role of lead instructor and instructor trainer with many cycling education programs in both the United States and Canada.
+Allan is responsible for the development and improvement of a wide range of public education materials, student education programs and instructor development programs.
+He has trained more than 7200 students of all ages, and has trained and mentored many instructors.

 In addition to his current training capacities, he was the Lead Instructor and Instructor Trainer (2003 – 2004) and Instructor (2002) with Bike to Work Victoria’s adult Traffic Skills Course.
 As well, he was Lead Instructor and Instructor Trainer for the Insurance Corporation of British Columbia’s Bike Smarts school program in Greater Victoria, British Columbia (2002 – 2009).

-Allan’s education background includes the Bachelor of Science program in Biology (University of Victoria, Victoria, BC) and the Associate of Arts program in Business (Camosun College, Victoria, BC).
+Allan’s post-secondary education involves the Bachelor of Science program in Biology (University of Victoria – Victoria, BC / University of Guelph – Guelph, ON) and the Associate of Arts program in Business (Camosun College – Victoria, BC).

 He has been a cyclist since 1969, when his Dad built him his first bike.
-His grandfather owned a bike shop in Wales, and his father was a bike mechanic for a time in Wales and the United States just after World War 2.
+His grandfather and two great uncles each owned bike shops in Wales, and his father was a bike mechanic for a time in Wales and the United States just after World War II.

 - Creator of the first commercial, online course used for cycling ticket dismissal in the United States.